 It was first formed in 2015, but they did not launch their stablecoin DAI until 2017.

-MKR tokens are created or destroyed following price fluctuations of DAI to keep DAI’s value as close to $1 as possible.
-They are also used to pay transaction fees on the MakerDAO system and provide holders with voting rights within the network’s continuous approval voting system.
+MKR tokens are created or destroyed following price fluctuations of DAI.
+The goal is to keep the price of Dai at around $1.
+MKR tokens are also used to pay transaction fees on the MakerDAO system and provide holders with voting rights within the network’s continuous approval voting system.
 MKR tokens are also traded on all good exchanges, including Binance and Kucoin, Bittrex and Poloniex.